 Click Here for tab for Hound Dog by Elvis Presley

-Hound Dog just uses three chords which are C, F, and G. The strumming pattern for a single bar of music looks like D-DU-UDU and the final upstroke sits on the last 8th note before the next bar then you’ll immediately hit the first D again to begin the next measure of 4.
+Hound Dog only uses three chords which are: C, F, and G. The strumming pattern for a single bar of music looks like D-DU-UDU and the final upstroke sits on the last 8th note before the next bar then you’ll immediately hit the first D again to begin the next measure of 4.
 It’s a very common pattern and is one you should definitely learn if you haven’t yet!